How digital storytelling is transforming internal communications

 There are few tasks more critical in an organisation than internal communications.
 But with the rise of a flexible and distributed workforce, internal communicators are facing unprecedented challenges.

-You can read more about boosting your company's culture in our guide to better internal marketing, along with our roundup of 8 proven internal marketing strategies.
+You can read more about boosting your company's culture in our guide to better internal marketing, along with our roundup of 8 proven internal marketing strategies, or check out 11 tips for improving your internal communications.

 Internal communications needs to evolve